js044/nenrikido/content/blog/post/2024/deploy-site.md

 - Make sure your dist_dir is set to whatever directory you want published on Neocities and have at it!

 ### Notes
+- This will work on a private repository.
 - The `cleanup` field can be set to true or false.
 Your choice determies whether you want to delete files on Neocities that aren't in your Github directory.
 It is set to false on default, but I set it to true because I have a tendency to change up my file structures, which leaves orphaned files on Neocities.
 	- Coincidentally, this is a feature that Hugo has [no intention]((https://github.com/gohugoio/hugo/issues/379)) of implementing, much to my chagrin.
 - I believe this method, similarly to the Neocities CLI, goes through your folders and files alphabetically.
 This has rather annoying consequences for the automatically (and entirely unconfigurable) profile activity updates.
 It used to be that the last page you edited was the one that showed up as a primary thumbnail, but now it seems to be the first.
 This change is [fairly recent](https://suboptimalism.neocities.org/writings/undocumented).